Nagu066/Smart-Hero-Gallery-React-Native-/README.md

-# Smart Hero Gallery Assignment
+# Smart Hero Gallery

-This project implements the `SmartHeroGallery` React Native take-home assignment in a bare React Native app.
+This project implements the `SmartHeroGallery` React Native in a bare React Native app.

 ## Setup